Bylaws

 ANNUAL DUES

-Section 1: Annual membership fees for all classes of membership shall be determined and assessed by the Board of Directors
+Annual membership fees for all categories of membership shall be determined and assessed by the Board of Directors.
+If the Academy is/should become a 501(C)3, dues will not be considered a donation as appropriate benefits are available to members.

 ARTICLE IV